TheApplePieGod/IMSAHackathon/README.md

 2. Run `npm run server`

 ## Focus Points
-1. `Backend folder` contains all of the server code
+1. `Backend` contains all of the server code
 2. `Backend/Games` contains all of the server-side game logic